The Fed Just Raised Its Rate Again. When Will It Start To Hurt Consumers?

 In the three months since the Fed last raised rates, there have been reports of strong jobs numbers, bullish markets, blockbuster growth in GDP, a rock-bottom unemployment rate and sky-high consumer confidence.
 And on Wednesday, the Fed raised its forecast for economic growth this year to 3.1 percent from the 2.8 percent it projected in June.

+"It's a particularly bright moment ... for the U.S. economy," Fed Chairman Jerome Powell told reporters.

-That's not to say there aren't dark spots on this generally bright outlook.
+That's not to say there aren't dark spots.

 There is a lot of uncertainty over trade and how that is going to play out in the economy.
 But more importantly for workers, sluggish wage growth lingers and economists caution that higher rates could hurt already tight household budgets.